And Then Cat Had a Boat

 “That one, over there.
 Fetch it for me.”

 “Dog, that is now my boat and I’ll hear nothing to the contrary.
 Bring it here so that I may ride in it.
-You shall have your time with me in the water.”
+Once you do this, you shall have your time with me in the water.”

 Cat will go into the water!
-Dog had the rope in his mouth as he plopped through the shoreline before he could even finish that thought.
+Before he could even finish that thought, Dog had the rope in his mouth as he plopped through the shoreline.

 Cat floated off her chair and approached her new toy.
-Slowly, she slinked around it, examining it from every angle.
+Slowly, she slinked, examining it from every angle.
 The paint needed to be redone.
 The oars looked like they were affixed with wire.
 There was no motor.
 But it was dry inside and most importantly: no other cat had a boat.
-It was her CATamaran, she mused.
+It was her Catamaran, she mused.

 Dog stood, waving his tail and smiling.